siddh34/MCQs/Insem2/SDA.md

 **Answer : Option d**

->Q2.What is incorrect about structural design?
+>Q2.
+What is incorrect about structural design?

     a.
 Structural design introduced notations and heuristics
     b.
 Structural design emphasis on procedural decomposition